Whelk, common whelk

 Criterion score: 0.25 info

-The majority of whelks are caught in pots.
-The risk to bycatch caused by these pots is generally low: bycatch typically consists of starfish (Asterias rubens) and various crab species (particularly European green crab Carcinus maenas).
-Bycatch are usually caught alive and undamaged and can be returned to the sea immediately.
-Endangered, threatened or protected species are rarely caught, though leatherback turtles have very occasionally become entangled in pot ropes.
-There are a lack of data on these interactions.
+The risk of bycatch from potting is generally low and typically consists of starfish and various crab species.
+Bycatch is normally caught alive and undamaged and can be returned to the sea immediately.
+Endangered, threatened or protected species (ETP) are rarely caught.
+Leatherback turtles have been known to become entangled in pot ropes in UK waters, yet this is extremely rare and there is a lack of data on these interactions.

-Whelk potting is a passive method of fishing: whelks enter the pot when they are attracted by bait.
-Pots are generally hauled every 1 to 3 days.
-The pots are laid on the seafloor (on muddy sand, gravel and/ or rocky substrates) in depths of around 10-30 m.
+Whelk potting is a passive method of fishing.
+Whelks enter the pot when they are attracted by the bait.
+Pots are generally hauled every 1 to 3 days after being laid on the seafloor (on muddy sand, gravel and/or rocky substrates) in depths of around 10-30m.
 The effect to the seafloor is likely to be insignificant compared with mobile fishing gears.
 Studies show that the impact on the habitat is insignificant to substantial cumulative damage from mechanical abrasion due to the deployment and retrieval of pots, especially on sessile, slow-growing or friable flora and fauna such as ross coral or sabellaria.
 Ghost fishing is generally rare.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone